vanessaaleung/data-science-notes/machine-learning/README.md

 # Compute and print the accuracy
 acc = clf.score(X_test, y_test)
 ```
 #### Sigmoid/Logistic Function
 _S-shaped curve that takes any real number and maps it between 0 and 1_
 <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;f(x)=\frac{1}{1&plus;e^{-x}}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\inline&space;f(x)=\frac{1}{1&plus;e^{-x}}" title="f(x)=\frac{1}{1+e^{-x}}" /></a>

+#### Multicollinearity
+_Varibles are correlated with others_
+- Increase in standard errors of coefficients
+    - Coefficients may not be statistically significant
+- Check
+    - Coefficient is not significant, but variable is highly correlated with y
+    - Adding/removing a variable significantly changes coefficients
+    - High pairwise correlation
+- Variance Inflation Factor (VIF)
+    - How inflated the variance of the coefficient is compared to what it would be if the variables were not correlated with any other variable in the model
+    - Thresohold VIF > 2.5

+#### Interaction Terms
+_The effect of x1 on the response depends on the level of x2_

 ## Interpreting Models
 ### Maximum Likelihood Estimation (MLE)